First Professional Football League (Bulgaria): All-time ranking (since 1948)

 b.
-Never relegated, withdrawn with political decision during the 1950 season, due to league reogranisation.
+Never relegated (withdrawn from the 1950 season with a political decision due to league reogranisation.

 c.
-Club dissolved in 2006, successor clubs PSFC Chernomorets Burgas and FC Chernomorets 1919 Burgas were founded in 2005 and 2015.
+Club dissolved in 2006, successor clubs Chernomorets Burgas and Chernomorets 1919 Burgas were founded in 2005 and 2015.

 d.
-Won the championship each season they've been in Parva Liga.
+Holds record for most consecutive national league titles (14).

 e.
-Club dissolved in 2003, successor clubs FC Etar 1924 Veliko Tarnovo and later SFC Etar Veliko Tarnovo were founded in 2002 and 2013.
+Club dissolved in 2003, successor clubs Etar 1924 and later Etar Veliko Tarnovo were founded in 2002 and 2013.

 f.
 Club dissolved in 2014 and refounded in 2018. successor club FC Shumen 1929 was founded 2013 and dissolved in 2016.

 g.
 Club only supports a youth academy.

 h.
 Club dissolved in 2012, successor clubs FC Lokomotiv 1929 Mezdra and OFC Lokomotiv Mezdra were founded in 2011 and 2012.

 Bulgarian derbies

 The Eternal Derby

-The Eternal Derby of Bulgarian football is contested between the two most successful and most popular football clubs in Bulgaria, CSKA Sofia and Levski Sofia.
+The Eternal Derby of Bulgarian football is contested between the two most successful and most popular football clubs in Bulgaria, Levski Sofia and CSKA Sofia.

 Plovdiv derby

-The Plovdiv derby is contested between Botev and Lokomotiv.
+The Plovdiv derby is contested between Botev Plovdiv and Lokomotiv Plovdiv.